jnmartin84/sf64-dc/README.md

 Lastly, run `./link.sh` to create an output ELF file.

-There's also a target for generating a CDI:
+There's also a target for generating a CDI, requiring `mkdcdisc` to be installed and on your path:
 `make -f Makefile.dc cdi`

 Good luck.